Vyral/sean-zanganeh-blog/_posts/2023-02-23-expert-answers-3-common-lending-questions.md

   - Buyer Tips
   - Home Buyer Tips
   - Real Estate
-excerpt: Mortgage lender Todd Pianan answers three common questions about lending.
+excerpt: Mortgage lender Todd Pianin answers three common questions about lending.
 enclosure:
 pullquote: It is ultimately the lender who ensures that the transaction can be completed.
 enclosure_type: video/mp4